RobertoFreireFerrazPassos/Desafio-Tecnico-Cadastro-Usuario/README.md

 ## Front End

+* To install dependencies
-npm i to install dependencies
+npm i

+* To run front end app
 npm run start
 or
 ng serve --configuration=dev

 ## Back End
-Run the UserRegistration.API created on the launchSettings.json
+* Run the WebApi by running the UserRegistration.API profile created on the launchSettings.json

 ## Database
-It was provided a docker-compose.yml so it can use docker to run mssql server container Scripts are in the DataBase\Scripts folder
+* It was provided a docker-compose.yml so it can use docker to run mssql server container.
+* Scripts are in the DataBase\Scripts folder